 Our favorite public beaches in Dubai:

-- Al Mamzar – three beaches combined into a big park territory.
-Not so impressive as La Mer, and the entrance fee is 5 AED per person.
+• Al Mamzar – three beaches combined into a big park territory.
+Not as impressive as other Dubai beaches on the list, and the entrance fee is 5 AED per person.

 Group tours + Burj Khalifa tickets